pjeanjean/sle2020-artifact/README.md

 Click on the `Launch` button.

 ### Import existing NabLab projects
-CLick on `Import project...` link at the left side.
+Click on `Import project...` link at the left side.
 Select `General` > `Existing Project into Workspace` and click on `Next`.
 Click on the `Browse...` button, select the folder `vagrant/git/sle2020-artifact/nablab` and click on the button `Open`.
 Click the button Browse and select the directory located at Home/git/distributed-xtext-server-for-lsp/nablab/nabla.xtext.parent